janetlinnn/TicketTok/README.md

 # TicketTok
 正式大專
 steps to run the file:
 1.open the TicketChange.sql with SSMS
 2.buld a database which named　＂TicketChange＂
-    3.run the .sql file
-    4. open the .sln file with Visual Studio and run it
+3.run the .sql file4. open the .sln file with Visual Studio and run it

 Simple description(mandarin):